Local Area Attractions

 Depart from the Newburgh/New York City North KOA on a modern climate controlled bus for your all day tour of "The Big Apple."
 Fully guided tour includes: Ferry to the Statue of Liberty, Wall Street, Empire State Building Observatory, Rockefeller Center, Times Square, United Nations, St. Patricks Cathedral, Fifth Avenue, and much, much more!
 All admissions are included. **Available Mid May-Mid October** Reservations are required.
 Tours are scheduled, rain or shine, with a minimum of 14 adults; however we reserve the right to cancel any tour and change, alter or modify the itinerary as conditions may warrant.
 All prices are subject to change without notice.
 Ages 13 and Up $105.00 Ages 5 to 12 $80.00 Ages 1 to 4 $40.00.
 Depart from the campground at 7:30 a.m. for your fully guided day in the "Big Apple."

-First stop is Battery Park where you'll board the ferry for a New York City harbor tour that includes views of the NYC skyline , the Jersey shore, Ellis Island and breath taking , close-up views of the Statue of Liberty which is no longer open to the public in the wake of Hurricane Sandy.
+First stop is Battery Park where you'll board the ferry for a New York City harbor tour that includes views of the NYC skyline , the Jersey shore, Ellis Island and breath taking , close-up views of the Statue of Liberty, and you'll stop at Liberty Island for pictures of the New York City skyline and the Statue of Liberty before heading back to Lower Manhattan.
 Your narrated harbor tour will also take you past the historic South Street Seaport and to a river view of the Brooklyn Bridge.
 Once you are back on land, you will continue your tour of the lower Manhattan area, the tour guide will narrate through the various neighborhoods and districts that you will be traveling through, such as China Town, Little Italy, the garment and lighting districts.
 Your day will also include the chance to drive through Fifth Avenue with its iconic designer storefronts and see Central Park.

 Our 2015 New York city tour will stop for lunch at Grand Central Station, celebrating it's 100th anniversary.
 You'll find an array of ethnic restaurants and local favorites to choose from and also the opportunity to visit nearby locations like Times Square, Park Avenue, Bryant Park, and the NYC Public Library.